Our experts answer your questions with a smile

 Responsible extraction of raw materials?

 Now we come to the problem.
-Most of the materials we're talking about come from the other side of the world.
-This has the effect of having a heavy ecological impact, even before the materials are assembled and the electric vehicles produced.
+Most of these materials come from the other side of the world.
+This has the effect of having a heavy ecological impact even before the assembly of these materials and the production of electric vehicles.

-These materials come from deposits often found in faraway lands, such as Russia, China, Australia, Chile, Brazil and various African states.
+These materials come from deposits that are often found in faraway places, such as Russia, China, Australia, Chile, Brazil and various African states.
 This is particularly true of lithium.
-In the case of rare earths, China has a clear monopoly, which is one of the reasons why automakers are trying to get as much as possible out of the business.
+China has a clear monopoly on rare earths, which is one of the reasons why carmakers are trying to get as far away from them as possible.

-In addition, rare earth ores contain radioactive thorium.
+In addition, radioactive thorium is found in rare earth ores.
 This is why most of the rare earths extracted come from China, where extraction conditions do not meet European standards at all.

-Even so, these figures need to be put into perspective.
+However, these figures need to be put into perspective.
 In the long term, manufacturers are expected to become completely independent of imported raw materials for the production of new electric vehicles.
 And that's thanks to the recycling of materials already in use.
 We are also a long way from the European car fleet's dependence on imported crude oil.
-Oil that has been consumed for so many years, and which will sooner or later run out and inevitably become unaffordable.
+Oil that has been consumed for so many years and that will sooner or later run out and inevitably become unaffordable.
 Overall, thanks to future improvements in battery efficiency and material recycling, Europe will be much less dependent on imported raw materials than it already is on oil.

 Cobalt, Nickel, Lithium...
 Towards a shortage?